lilyvanoekel/Oscilluna/README.md

 To use the synthesizer there are a few options.

+- The quickest way is to use the web version on the [demo page](https://lilyvanoekel.github.io/Oscilluna/demo.html).
 - If you want to use it as a plugin have a look at the installation steps below.
-- If you just want to noodle with it you can:
+- If you want to noodle with it in VSCode:
   - Check out the repo.
   - Install `cmajor tools` in VSCode.
   - Press `Ctrl-Shift-P` / `Cmd+Shift+P`.